|

 7) |

-Design understanding and decision making that respects social and cultural rights of the society, cultural heritage and nature, |
+Acquires a design understanding that respects the social and cultural rights of society, cultural heritage, and nature, and can make conscious decisions on these matters. |

 |